danielrosehill/Custom-GPTs-Of-ChatGPT/README.md

 Theoretically, anybody can share a custom GPT with the entirety of ChatGPT's userbase.

-In reality, however, only a miniscule percentage of projects (it appears those with commercial relationships to OpenAI) make it to the GPT Store Home, which is currently housed at [chatgpt.com/gpts](https://www.chatgpt.com/gpts)
+In reality, however, only a miniscule percentage of projects (it appears those with commercial relationships to OpenAI) make it to the GPT Store homepage, which is currently housed at [chatgpt.com/gpts](https://www.chatgpt.com/gpts).
+The others can be retrieved through keyword searches.
+But many languish in obscrutiy.

-How big is the discrepancy?
-Pretty big!
+How big is the discrepancy between the GPTs spotlighted on the GPT Store homepage and the very long tail of virtually unknown models?

-At the time of writing this (18-08-24), OpenAI lists about **84** custom GPTs in its marketplace:
+At the time of writing this (18-08-24), OpenAI lists about **84** custom GPTs in its marketplace spread over 7 main categories (each housing a 'top 12' listing).

 ![GPT Store](/images/1.png)